Beyond-jQuery/book/README.md

 As for the second question, I _did_ initially hide this in a private repository, up until 12 November 2015.
 I moved it to a _public_ GitHub repository as I felt a bit "dirty" trying to hide the underlying source.
 If someone really wants to avoid paying, they'll find a way.
 For example, [you can purchase the book and then "return" it for a full refund within 45 days, no questions asked][leanpub-faq].
 Of course, you already have the PDF, so you can continue reading for free if you really want.
 But I have faith that other developers who find this potentially useful will contribute.
 So, here it is...

+### How are all of the files in the manuscript folder organized?

+Everything you see in the manuscript directory is organized according to Leanpub conventions.
+The [book.txt](manuscript/book.txt) file is describes the order of the chapters, along with front-matter (preface, intro, etc) and end-matter (about the author, appendices, etc).
+Each chapter is written using Leanpub-flavored markdown.
+You can read all about the details of this syntax in [The Leanpub Manual][leanpub-manual].

 ### When do you write?
+What is your process?

 Currently, a few nights a week, [usually between the hours of 9pm and midnight Central time](https://github.com/rnicholus/beyond-jquery-book/graphs/punch-card).
 I have other projects and responsibilties as well, so this varies a bit.
 I'm also [writing other stuff][raynicholus.com].
+At the end of each night of writing, I typically push my changes up to GitHub.
+Using a webbook, Leanpub generates several preview files for me, including PDF and EPUB versions, and delivers them to my dropbox account.
+I spend a little time reviewing these before I stop for the night.
+I publish (make public) a new version of Beyond jQuery after a new chapter is completed.
+I typically spend a few days reviewing the chapter and making adjustments before I publish.
+I'm currently averaging about 1 new chapter per month.

 ### I found a typo or some other error